vvo/tzdb/README.md

 ### simplified-time-zones.json

-This is most probably what you're looking for if you're trying to build a good time zone selector in your application.
+This is most probably what you're looking for if you're trying to build a good current time zones selector in your application.

 Example data: